 Finally, make sure you’re keeping track of everything.
 Who you’ve engaged with, who you’ve contacted, who you’ve met, and all their information can get overwhelming, so setting up customer relationship management (CRM) software is a good idea to stay on top of it all.

 The third phase of the inbound marketing methodology is Close — where leads become customers.
 You attracted the right visitors and turned them into promising leads, but how do you get them to commit?

 Lead nurturing is the process of adapting your messaging to each lead to turn them into customers more reliably and efficiently.
 Pages they’ve visited, content they’ve read — all of this information can help you win customers faster

 Email marketing is perfect to nudge a lead in the right direction.
 Maybe they’ve clicked on a CTA or downloaded your e-book, but haven’t bought in yet.
 Sending these leads emails with useful, relevant content will remind them how your product can service their needs and get them closer to buying.

 It’s also important to focus your attention on the leads that are most likely to become customers.
 You don’t necessarily want to get in touch with every single person who filled out a form, so try using some form of lead scoring — assigning value to each lead based on channel, campaign, location, or any number of other factors — to determine where to direct your efforts.

 Step Four: Delight

-You work isn’t over once the check clears.
+Your work isn’t over once the check clears.
 More than ever, it matters how you treat your current customers.
-They’re the ones you want to repeat business, and they have high expectations of how they’re treated.
+They’re the ones you want to repeat business with, and they have high expectations of how they’re treated.

 First things first: don’t treat your loyal customers like first-time buyers.
 Make sure you have a system in place so that whenever possible, your existing customers aren’t being served the same ads, emails, and CTAs as your newcomers.